Writing a recruiter performance review is an opportunity to highlight achievements, encourage growth, and set the stage for future success.

 i.
 Positive performance review templates

-a. “(Name) consistently shows creativity in (his/her) recruitment strategies.
+- “(Name) consistently shows creativity in (their) recruitment strategies.
 In fact, (he/she) recently implemented a fantastic social media campaign to engage passive candidates.
 That resulted in a significant increase in quality applications.”

-b. “(Name) brings a creative spark to the recruitment process.
-(He/She) designed an innovative interview format that impressed candidates and also improved our assessment accuracy.”
+- “(Name) brings a creative spark to the recruitment process.
+(He/She) designed an innovative interview format that impressed candidates and improved our assessment accuracy.”

 ii.
 Constructive performance review examples

-a. “(Name) is creative in many aspects of recruitment, but interview questions could use some innovation.
+- “(Name) is creative in many aspects of recruitment, but interview questions could use some innovation.
 Currently, questions seem rigid and lack spontaneity.
-Using a more interactive and flexible approach could make interviews more engaging for candidates.”
+A more interactive and flexible approach could make interviews more engaging for candidates.”

 2. Communication